grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   multiple addresses at once.
 Also note that, as per the previous bullet, we will once again start a timer if this new address is not the last address in the list.
-- The first time any connection attempt succeeds, we choose that connection.
+- The first time any connection attempt succeeds (i.e., the subchannel reports READY, which happens after all handshakes are complete), we choose that connection.
 If there is a timer running, we cancel the timer.
 We also cancel all other connection attempts that are still in flight (but see notes about C-core below).
 - We will wait for at least one connection attempt on every address to fail before we consider the first pass to be complete.
 As per [gRFC A62][A62], we will report TRANSIENT_FAILURE state and will continue